 Double Arch, North Window, South Window

-It’s no wonder why Balanced Rock has made the list for the top things to see in Arches National Park.
+It’s no wonder why Balanced Rock has made the list of the top things to see in Arches National Park.
 This popular feature has many people stopping after seeing it from the road shortly after entering the park.
-A large boulder is held up by, what seems to be, an impossibly strong, jutting arm.
+A large boulder is held up by what seems to be an impossibly strong, jutting arm.

 You are welcome to admire it from your car as you drive by.
-Or, you can park in the small pull-out and hike all the way around this phenomena.
+Or you can park in a small pull-out and hike all the way around this phenomenon.
 I personally like to take twenty minutes and walk up to this incredible rock structure.